swindlesmccoop/nhentai-dl/README.md

 # Notes
 The script will download the images to a folder within the directory of the script, naming that directory the number of the downloaded gallery.
 This is a big change from the original as it would download to a `temp` folder, meaning you couldn't run multiple instances of it.
 Of course, this change allows for a (theoretically) infinite number of simultaneous downloads.

+# To-do
+- Make folder name equivalent to manga name
+- Allow for multiple arguments (codes) for simultaneous downloads on text-only systems
+- Allow user to specify download directory so it can be called from any directory and output to the same one every time